BioBoost/object-oriented-programming-using-java/16_inheritance/readme.md

 |origin|YES|NO|
 |MAX_SIZE|YES|YES|

-The same rules apply for access specifiers of methods.
+The same rules apply for access modifiers of methods.

 With all this in mind we could change the implementation of `bark()` with: